Envirometrix/PredictiveSoilMapping/02-Software.md

 ## Connecting R and SAGA GIS

-SAGA GIS is an extensive GIS geoprocessing software with over [600 functions](http://www.saga-gis.org/saga_tool_doc/index.html).
+SAGA GIS provides comprehensive GIS geoprocessing software with over [600 functions](http://www.saga-gis.org/saga_tool_doc/index.html).
 SAGA GIS can not be installed from RStudio (it is not a package for R).
 Instead, you need to install SAGA GIS using the installation instructions from the [software homepage](https://sourceforge.net/projects/saga-gis/).
 After you have installed SAGA GIS, you can send processes from